 Tenant Fees Act now in force

-The Tenant Fees Act 2019, banning landlords and agents from charging fees to tenants, will came into effect this weekend in England.
+The Tenant Fees Act 2019, banning landlords and agents from charging fees to tenants, will come into effect this weekend in England.

 The Act means that landlords and agents will no longer be able to charge fees to set up or renew a tenancy in the private rented sector.